Skip to Main

 • 60% of residents' time is spent in outpatient practice, where they utilize skills learned in mental health diagnosis and treatment and are co-precepted by physician and behavioral health faculty.

-• All residents complete a psychiatry rotation in their third year with the Parkland Consult-Liaison Psychiatry triage team at Parkland Hospital in order to develop additional expertise in the fundamentals of psychiatry consults and providing psychiatric care in the general hospital setting.
+• Residents also complete a psychiatry rotation in their third year with the Parkland Consult-Liaison Psychiatry triage team at Parkland Hospital in order to develop additional expertise in the fundamentals of psychiatry consults and providing psychiatric care in the general hospital setting.
 Residents gain experience in treating presenting problems such as delirium, agitation, depression, and substance use disorders, and improve their understanding of psychiatric complications of medical/ surgical illnesses (e.g., grief, anxiety, family dynamics).

 • All residents complete a geriatric rotation in their second year which includes facilitating outpatient visits with patients presenting with complex care needs as part of a Multidisciplinary Clinic, including training in cognitive screening, the impacts of caregiving on patients and families, and introprofessional team-based care.